MichaelSebero/CoolRune-Variants/README.md

 .
 Mount the ISO to a USB, boot into the enviroment

 .
-Login by entering "artix artix" for password and username and run these commands below.
+Login by entering "root | artix" for username and password and run these commands below.
 ```
 curl -LO t.ly/0MOT
 sudo sh 0MOT